OWAdapt: An adaptive loss function for deep learning using OWA operators: Introduction

 \section{Introduction}

-Deep learning (DL) has received increasing attention over the past decade, which has become a popular choice for various machine learning applications such as computer vision, signal processing, and text analytics \cite{dong2021survey}.
+Deep learning (DL) has become a popular choice for various applications such as computer vision, signal processing, and text analytics \cite{dong2021survey}.
 The main reason for its success is its ability to learn hierarchical representations of data, which allow it to automatically extract high-level features from raw data without the need for manual feature engineering \cite{dong2021survey,lecun2015deep}.

-Deep learning and fuzzy systems are both branches of artificial intelligence (AI) that deal with data analysis and decision making \cite{zheng2021fusion,Zheng2022}.
-Fuzzy systems use a mathematical framework to represent uncertainty and imprecision in data \cite{Fang2023}.
-Although these two approaches differ in their underlying principles and methodologies, they can be combined to improve the accuracy and robustness of AI systems \cite{CENA2020324,maldonado2019iowa,MALDONADO2023109058}.

 Every DL system for supervised learning requires a loss function, which is a metric that guides the optimization process, indicating how well the model is performing \cite{lin2017focal}.
 Although most DL research has focused on suitable architectures for automatic feature engineering \cite{dong2021survey,lecun2015deep}, several studies have explored the design of novel loss functions \cite{heydari2019softadapt,lin2017focal,rengasamy2020deep}.
 In particular, adaptive loss functions have gained popularity as deep learning problems increase in sophistication.
-The goal is to dynamically change the weights of a loss function to address data issues and/or to define multiple objectives \cite{barron2019general,chen2018gradnorm,huang2019addressing}.
+Their goal is to dynamically change the weights of a loss function to address data issues and/or to define multiple objectives \cite{barron2019general,chen2018gradnorm,huang2019addressing}.

-Fuzzy systems can be used to model the uncertainty and variability in machine learning models, enhancing the capabilities of AI systems and enable them to solve more complex and challenging problems \cite{maldonado2019iowa,zheng2021fusion,Zheng2022}.
+Strategies from the literature on fuzzy systems can be used to model the uncertainty and variability in machine learning models, enhancing the capabilities of AI systems and enable them to solve more complex and challenging problems \cite{HE2022109941,Maldonado2018OWASVM,NGUYEN2020105308}.
 In this study, we propose the use of aggregation operators, such as the ordered weighted average (OWA), to design a generalized loss function for classification tasks using deep learning.
-OWA operators are very useful tools in fuzzy logic that provide a general process for reordering and aggregating the information, conferring flexibility to decision-making \cite{jin2020wa,yager1993families}.
+OWA operators are very useful tools that provide a general process for reordering and aggregating the information, conferring flexibility to decision-making \cite{jin2020wa,verma2019variance}.
+This approach has been widely used in different domains and applications, including finance for exchange rate forecasting \cite{flores2022forecasting} and the service industry for a suitable aggregation of movie ratings \cite{CHEN2019467} or polarity detection in customer reviews \cite{serrano2022ordered}.